IonicaBizau/cute-logger/README.md

 # bug-killer [![Donate now][donate-now]][paypal-donations]

-A colored way to find bugs and fix them.
+Simple way to log messages in stdout or other stream.

 ## Installation